There are few things more overwhelming than trying to pick a good dog food out of the hundreds of options out there.

-- SMALL BREED DOG FOOD: Specially formulated for the wellness of adult small breed dogs, Blue Life...
+- SMALL BREED DOG FOOD: Specially formulated for small breed dogs, BLUE Life Protection Formula Small...

 This food contains the company’s LifeSource Bits, which are chunks of extra vitamins and antioxidants mixed in with the food.
 It’s a nice, easy way to boost the amount of nutrients your dog will get from every bowl.

 The protein level is decent (26%), which is about right for small breeds.
 There’s chicken, chicken meal, fish meal, and chicken fat in here, all of which are excellent sources of lean meat.
 There’s more plant protein than we’d like to see.